mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Most of the ships that Travellers use are in the 100- to 2,400-ton range.
-These ships are sometimes called ‘adventure-class ships’ because they are the sort usually featured in Traveller adventures.
+These ships are sometimes called ‘adventure-class ships' because they are the sort usually featured in Traveller adventures.
 Ships in the lower end of this range might even be affordable by a group of Travellers who want to purchase their own ship.
 Ships